This Halloween the ISPCA are reminding owners to consider their pets’ safety and wellbeing both inside and outside the home.

 If your pet is showing signs of fear do not react or make a fuss as this will make matters worse.
 As difficult as it may be, try to ignore fearful behaviour.

 Playing with your pets can be effective in reducing stress if they are up for a game.
 If not, do not try to force them.
 Please remember to keep pets confined in a safe area, away from the front door, sweets and treats, candles, and other hazards.

-Small animals and birds normally housed outside should ideally be moved into a garage or shed.
+Small animals normally housed outside should be moved into a garage or shed.
 If this is not possible cover hutches or cages with blankets or carpet to act as sound-proofing and provide increased amounts of bedding for extra security.

 Horses, ponies and donkeys that live in areas where there is a considerable amount of Halloween related noise should be securely stabled to prevent them from escaping or doing damage to themselves.